Georgian Lari is the official currency of Georgia. Its currency symbol is ₾, GEL.

 WHY GEORGIA IS GOOD FOR REMOTE WORKERS

-Georgia is quickly becoming not only a tourist favourite, but amongst the digital nomad community a popular destination.
-The government introduced a campaign ‘remotely from Georgia’ to encourage more foreign nationals to work in the country.
-Georgia benefits from a low living cost so attracts a number of workers.
+As well as a tourist favourite, Georgia is quickly becoming a popular destination for the digital nomad community.
+The government introduced a campaign called ‘Remotely from Georgia’ to encourage more foreign nationals to work in the country.
+Georgia benefits from a low living cost which can be attractive to workers.

 WORKING TIME AND OVERTIME IN GEORGIA